opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 -----------------------
 The Skeleton tool (|skeleton|) allows you to define a model by setting hierarchical links between its different sections exposed in different xsheet columns, and animate it.

 It basically makes possible, by using a single and more immediate tool, the same tasks that could be achieved by using the Stage Schematic and the Animate tool (|animate|), when used to create links and animate the transformations of columns (see :ref:`Linking Objects <linking_objects>`  ).
 Indeed, any editing performed with the Skeleton tool (|skeleton|) can also be seen happening in the Stage Schematic and the column transformation values, and vice versa.

 In the tool options bar you can set the following:

-- Mode sets the operation to perform with the tool.
-Options are Build Skeleton, to create links between the different sections, Animate, to animate the character model, and Inverse Kinematics, to animate the character model using inverse kinematics.
+- **Mode** sets the operation to perform with the tool.
+Options are: **Build Skeleton**, to create links between the different sections, **Animate**, to animate the character model, and **Inverse Kinematics**, to animate the character model using inverse kinematics.

-- Global Key when activated sets a key for all the object transformations as soon as a key is defined by animating the skeleton.
+- **Global Key** when activated sets a key for all the object transformations as soon as a key is defined by animating the skeleton.
 This means that if you rotate a model section, automatically a key will be defined for the position, scaling and shearing transformations as well.

-- Show Only Active Skeleton when activated displays only the pivot points and the skeleton from the current section up to the parent section: in this way it will be easier to manage characters with skeletons of a higher complexity.
+- **Show Only Active Skeleton** when activated displays only the pivot points and the skeleton from the current section up to the parent section: in this way it will be easier to manage characters with skeletons of a higher complexity.

 .. _building_a_skeleton: